utsanjan/Tsunami-Bomber-Android/README.md

 ## 📱 Compatibility
 Any android version from Android 5.0 or above are compatible with this app.
-<br>Android 11 support is also introduced with the initial beta release.
+<br>Android 12 support is also introduced with the latest beta release apk.

 ## 💣 Features